 The prices cited in the order confirmation/confirmed price quote shall remain valid for the agreed delivery time or to the agreed delivery date – unless anything is agreed to the contrary.
 Should the delivery timed agreed be delayed by more than twelve months for reasons for which we are not accountable, then we shall be entitled to pass on any cost increases that may have occurred – notably for procurement and manufacture as well as on account of price alterations brought about by legislative amendments – to the Customer by adapting our prices accordingly.

-Unless anything is agreed to the contrary, invoices are to be settled within 30 days of receipt at the latest; a 2 % rebate shall be granted on payments made within a fortnight.
+Our invoices are payable on receipt and to be settled within 14 days of receipt with a 2 % rebate or within 30 days without deduction.
 Amounts of less than € 50 net are to be paid in full within seven days of receipt of the invoice.

-Should there be a marked deterioration in the Customer’s financial circumstances subsequent to a contract being concluded or should such a state become evident once the contract has been concluded – due to the Customer discontinuing payments, for instance, or applying to initiate insolvency proceedings in respect of their assets –, then we shall be entitled to demand either advance payment of the amount agreed or collateral security.
+Should there be a marked deterioration in the Customer’s financial circumstances subsequent to a contract being concluded or should such a state become evident once the contract has been concluded – due to the Customer discontinuing payments, for instance, or the Customer or a third party applying to initiate insolvency proceedings in respect of the Customer’s assets –, then we shall be entitled to demand either advance payment of the amount agreed or collateral security.

 The Customer shall only enjoy right of retention if the counterclaim cited as justifying said right of retention relates to the same contractual relationship and is uncontested, has been finally and conclusively established or is ripe for judgment.

 The Customer is entitled to further process conditional commodities in the course of their standard business operations and/or to dispose of them to third parties under reservation of title.
 The Customer is prohibited from pledging the product delivered or assigning it as security for as long as that product remains subject to our reservation of title.
-In the event of the product being resold, the Customer shall immediately assign to us any claims towards their own customers arising from the resale to the value of the conditional commodities involved (invoice total inclusive of value-added tax) together with all subsidiary claims.
-We shall thereupon assume the assignment.
-At our pleasure, we shall authorise the Customer to redeem the claims assigned to us for our own account on their own behalf.
+In the event of the product being resold, the Customer now assigns to us any claims towards their own customers arising from the resale to the value of the conditional commodities involved (invoice total inclusive of value-added tax) together with all subsidiary claims.
+We hereby accept the assignment.
+We revocably authorise the Customer to redeem the claims assigned to us for our own account on their own behalf.
 The right of redemption can be revoked by ourselves at any time if the Customer fails to exercise its duty of payment properly.
 Neither is the Customer empowered to assign this claim for the purpose of collecting accounts receivable by way of the factoring process.
 Unless, that is, an obligation is simultaneously established on the part of the factoring party to directly effect counterperformance to us to the amount of our claims until such time as we cease to assert claims towards the Customer.

 In the event of any third party gaining access to the conditional commodities, notably in the form of pledges, the Customer shall inform them of our existing proprietary rights and notify us without delay in order that we can assert said proprietary rights.